jalbrecht/multiple-emails.js/README.md

 	$(selector).multiple_emails({
 	   position: 'top', // Display the added emails above the input
 	   theme: 'bootstrap', // Bootstrap is the default theme
-	   checkDupEmail: true // Should check for duplicate emails added });
+	   checkDupEmail: true, // Should check for duplicate emails added
+	   onAdd: function(email) { // Callback when an email is added console.log('added email', email);
+	   },
+	   onDel: function(email) { // Callback when an email is deleted console.log('deleted email', email);
+	   }
+	});